Formula One drivers from Australia: Former drivers

 Mark Webber three times finished third in the Drivers' Championship.
 He began his career with Minardi in 2002 before a two-year stint with Jaguar.
 Offered the choice of driving for Williams or Renault, Webber opted for the former, a team with many previous successes.
 Renault, however, produced a championship-winning car for the next two seasons as Fernando Alonso won the 2005 and 2006 Drivers' titles.
 Webber only managed to finish 10th and 14th in the championship and soon returned to his previous team, now running under the name Red Bull.
 In his third season with the team (2009) Webber scored his maiden race wins at Nürburgring and Interlagos.
-The following year he came close to winning the title, losing it after a poor pit stop in the final race pushed him down to seventh place with teammate Sebastian Vettel taking that year's honour.
+The following year he came close to winning the title, losing it after a poor pit stop in the final race pushed him down to eighth place with teammate Sebastian Vettel taking that year's honour.
 Webber remained with Red Bull for the next three years, finishing 3rd, 6th and 3rd in the championship.